sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 <br>A low-level CSS toolkit.
 Basscss provides a base for desktop and mobile development, is composable and provides a number of community-supported add-ons.

 **[Ratchet](http://goratchet.com/)**
 <br>Ratchet comes from the team that brought you Bootstrap, and provides design patterns for building mobile apps for the Web.
-It comes with themes for iOS and Android, and is easy to use.
-I've used Ratchet to prototype a simple mobile app using [Typeahead with Bloodhound](/talks/typeahead-with-bloodhound/) didn't have any problems.
-Sadly this framework looks to be falling behind on maintenance, but serves as a good reference for starting your own mobile CSS framework.
+It's dog ugly by today's standards, and not very well maintained, still useful for studying nonetheless.
+Its docs come with a nifty mobile phone preview tool akin to the React Playground.
+To see an example app I've built using Ratchet checkout my talk on [Typeahead with Bloodhound](/talks/typeahead-with-bloodhound/).

 ## Animation CSS frameworks